Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/custom-entities.md

 ### Extending the Admin API

 As you are probably aware, the [Admin API] is where Kong users communicate with Kong to setup their APIs and plugins.
-It is likely that they also need to be able to interact with those custom entities you implemented for your plugin (for example, creating and deleting API keys).
+It is likely that they also need to be able to interact with the custom entities you implemented for your plugin (for example, creating and deleting API keys).
 The way you would do this is by extending the Admin API, which we will detail in the next chapter: [Extending the Admin API]({{page.book.next}}).

 ---